Stuart-D-King/smARTy_pants/README.md

 **Fully Connected Layers:**
 - Flatten
-- Dense (512 neurons, activation = relu)
+- Dense (activation = relu)
 - Dense (10 classes of art, activation = softmax)

 **Compiled Model:**
 - Optimizer = stochastic gradient descent (SGD)
 - Loss = categorical cross-entropy

-#### TensorFlow with Inception v3 transfer learning
+#### TensorFlow with Inception v3 baseline
 Using TensorFlow's `inception_v3_arg_scope` function I was able to restore the latest pre-trained Inception v3 model and freeze all layers up until the last layer before the output layer.
-I replaced this layer with the correct number of outputs for my classification task (10), and added in several other essential elements to train/customize the model (e.g. loss function, optimizer, etc.).
+I replaced this layer with the correct number of outputs for my classification task (10), and added in several other essential elements to train the model (e.g. loss function, optimizer).
 This architecture resembles the approach taken for the Keras ResNet50 model, in which the model takes advantage of the learning accomplished by the pre-trained Inception v3 model and then applies it to my particular computer-vision project.

 **Base Model:**
 Inception v3 trained on ImageNet dataset